bruel-gabrielsson/TopologyLayer/README.md

 # High-Level Interface

-For easiest use, high-level classes are provided for Pytorch compatibility
+For easiest use, high-level classes are provided for Pytorch compatibility.

+The output of the diagram layers is not just a Pytorch tensor, but a `dgminfo` object, which currently consists of the diagram pytorch tensor and a boolean flag indicating the filtration direction, which is necessary for featurization

+The recommended usage is to just pass `dgminfo` directly into a feature layer, which will take care of parsing, since the representation may change in the future.

 ### LevelSetLayer